New Electric Service

 - Our Community Connection Fund annually contributes more than $50,000 to area charitable causes such as food pantries, low income programs, libraries, senior citizen centers, fire departments and more.
 This comes from our Round-Up program, where your electric bill is rounded up to the next dollar with the additional pennies deposited in the Connection Fund.
 100 percent of funds are returned to our local communities.
 New members are automatically enrolled in Round-Up but you may cancel at any time by contacting us.

 As a Midwest Electric member, you will soon receive your first copy of Ohio Cooperative Living, a statewide magazine produced for all electric cooperative members in Ohio.
 Midwest Electric uses the center section of this magazine to provide local cooperative information.
-Look for the pages marked Midwest News.
+Look for the pages marked Midwest Electric Local Pages.

 If you choose to have the lines buried, a Cooperative representative will meet with you at your building site to determine the cost of burying the electric line.
 You will receive an invoice for the construction of the electric service which will be based on the amount of primary and secondary line required and the size of the electric service that you request.